 What is caffeine anhydrous?

-Filtering out water and other components forms caffeine anhydrous.
+Filtering water and other components from natural sources of caffeine forms caffeine anhydrous.

 Caffeine occurs naturally in plants such as coffee beans, tea, and cacao, which is the source of cocoa for chocolate.